The best student mobile plan discounts in Australia

 Cons

-To get in on the action, all you have to do is enter your student email at their Student Hub, then apply the promo code they email you at checkout.
-Too easy.
+To get in on the action, you must enter your student email at their Student Hub, then apply the promo code they email you at checkout.

 pro